Protected areas at local government level: supporting cities and municipalities in Brazil, Colombia, Ecuador and Peru in conserving biodiversity (BMU)

 Local governments in these four countries have already implemented site-based conservation mechanisms.
 However, the legal status of local protected areas varies from country to country.
 In Brazil and Ecuador, protected areas that are designated and managed by the local governments can be recognised as part of the national protected area system.
 In Peru and Colombia, this is not yet the case.

 The contribution made by cities and municipalities to biodiversity conservation is often not readily apparent.
 Financial resources for the conservation of biodiversity are limited.
-The initiatives are rarely integrated into planning processes or regional development strategies.
+The initiatives are rarely integrated into planning processes or spatial development strategies.
 There is also a lack of knowledge and awareness of the importance of protected areas and conservation mechanisms for local sustainable development.
-This is particularly true for the provision of key ecosystem services such as drinking water, recreation and protection against catastrophes arising from climate change.
+This is particularly true for the provision of key ecosystem services such as drinking water, recreation and protection against disasters arising from climate change.

 The measures build on the experience gained from existing initiatives and they entail a multilevel approach: